AmenJlili/Console-debugger-tool-for-SOLIDWORKS-PDM-Professional-addins/README.md

 # Advantages
 - You can write to the console.
 - Multi-selection is enabled.
-- No need to debug your explorer.exe or notepad.exe.
+- No need to debug using explorer.exe or notepad.exe.
 # Download
 Download and compile project.
 # Usage